 A red facial rash is frequently seen within the first two weeks of treatment with sorafenib.
 It can appear very much like seborrhoeic dermatitis and usually settles without treatment.
 It can be associated with scalp tingling or dysaesthesia.

-Acral erythema (red hands and feet) is commonly seen with sorafenib and sunitanib.
+Acral erythema (red hands and feet) is commonly seen with sorafenib and sunitinib.
 It presents as painful symmetrical red, swollen palms and soles.
-These drugs may also cause keratoderma / hyperkeratosis (excessive scale) and desquamation (peeling).
-Acral erythema tends to occur two to four weeks after starting treatment and is dose dependent.
+These drugs may also cause keratoderma/hyperkeratosis (excessive scale) and desquamation (peeling).
+Acral erythema tends to occur two to four weeks after starting treatment and is dose-dependent.
 It rapidly improves on stopping the drug and may not recur on restarting it.

-The small molecule kinase inhibitors tend to cause less extensive but more scaly acral erythema than that induced by standard chemotherapy (hand-foot syndrome or palmar plantar erythrodysathesia).
+The small molecule kinase inhibitors tend to cause less extensive but more scaly acral erythema than that induced by standard chemotherapy (hand-foot syndrome or palmar-plantar erythrodysaesthesia).

 Preventative measures include appropriate footwear to prevent injury to pressure areas.
 Discomfort may necessitate brief interruption of treatment.